JZacharyG/ProofSchool/README.md

 ## Key Features

 - It looks pretty good, IMHO.
 Page numbers are written as "Page X of Y", the handout's title is printed in the header of subsequent pages, and a little squircle replaces the QED symbol in proofs.
 Theorems and definitions and such are typeset in a nice little partial frame to visually set them off from the rest of the text, (hopefully) without being too ostentatious.
-- Each problem, optionally along with its solution, is contained in its own environment.
+- Each problem, optionally along with its solution, is contained in a separate environment.
 This makes it easy to reorder the problems, and means that you can intersperse other content between problems (or between parts of problems) without throwing off the numbering.
 - You can typeset a problem set and its answer key from the same file with no changes to the body of the document (by passing the option `solutions` to the document class).
 - It is very easy to specify either an absolute or relative amount of space to leave below each problem, and absent explicit instructions, a sensible default is used.
-- When typeset, solutions do not effect the amount of space left below a problem, so the overall layout is (approximately) identical between the problem set and the answer key.
+- When typeset, the solutions do not effect the amount of space left below a problem, so the overall layout is (approximately) identical between the problem set and the answer key.
 - Problems can easily be set in a grid (with a specified number of columns), with problems numbered across the rows.
 You do not need to specify explicit line breaks, so it is easy to change the number of columns or reorder the problems at any point.

 ## Usage